 Fortunately, you can change your blueprint and develop the supportive language and skills necessary to become the version of yourself that will realize your dreams, instead of continuing the habit of sabotaging your own life and seeking approval outside of yourself.

-There are many reasons people become addicted to attention which are primarily psychological in nature, regardless of whether induction was through subconscious or chemical introduction.
+There are many reasons people become addicted to attention which are primarily psychological in nature, regardless of whether induction of such a frame of mind was through subconscious or chemical introduction.

-Of course you can, afterall, we repeat what we enjoy and getting attention, whether through drama or delight, releases pain-suppressing endorphins which induce pleasure (to varying degrees).
+After all, we repeat what we enjoy, and getting attention, whether through drama or delight, releases pain-suppressing endorphins that tend to induce pleasure (to varying degrees).

-At the core, the need to connect is stronger than the need to have a meaningful experience when you’re addicted to attention - any will do as long as there is some form of interaction that validates your existence and generates approval of the oppressive force that initially instilled limitations and low self-worth into your being.
+At the core, the need to connect is stronger than the need to have a meaningful experience when you’re addicted to attention.

-Blaming, maiming, complaining, shaming, gossip and drama-based conversations based on conflict to validate one’s unwillingness to take action toward creating the world you desire are the most basic attention seeking behaviors in the realm of personal excellence.
+Blaming, maiming, complaining, shaming, gossiping, and drama-based conversations that invoke conflict to validate one’s unwillingness to take action toward creating the world you desire are the most basic attention-seeking behaviors in the realm of personal development.